What we do

 Judy has a background in project management and entrepreneurship and she worked for many years in the corporate sector.
 Preferring to align her work with her values, in October 2010 she moved into the third sector, and joined Crossfields Institute initially as Quality Assurance Coordinator and Systems Manager.
 As the organisation grew she went on to hold a variety of roles including Quality Manager, Responsible Officer, Head of Operations and Chief Executive.
 She co-founded the Crossfields Institute awarding organisation, taking on the project lead with Ofqual (the English regulator of qualifications).
 Since 2019 she has worked as education consultant and advisor on a variety of projects.
 She is currently Head of Operations and International Outreach for the environmental NGO Stop Ecocide International, and a member of the Board of the Biodynamic Association.
 In July 2022 she became a trustee of Crossfields Institute.

-Marisa joined Crossfields Learning in November 2020 as the Learning Co-ordinator, working primarily with the Integrative Education Qualifications.
+Marisa joined Crossfields Learning in November 2020 as the Learning Co-ordinator, working primarily with the Integrative Education Qualifications, and is now Head of Centre and Learning Manager.
 She has worked in the education and voluntary sector for over 20 years.
 She has experience and knowledge of running education programmes for young people, students in higher education and within community and social enterprise settings.
 She is passionate about education being a force for change and integrative education’s role in achieving that.